Additional Physics Topic 10 - Household Electricity

 The cable has a sleeve to provide an extra layer of insulation.

 The Earth wire goes to the ground through a spike in the ground.
 It used to go through the water pipes, but then plastic pipes were used, which don't conduct electricity.
 This rather defeats the object of the Earth wire.
 If a live wire touches the metal case, the current goes to ground, and the fuse blows.

-What is wrong with this plug in the
+What is wrong with this plug in the picture below?

-is wrong with this plug in the picture below?
+What is wrong with this plug in the picture below?

 The correct wiring of a plug is most important.
 Badly wired plugs can lead to bad electrical accidents.
 It is important to:

 place the correct wire to the right pin;

 ensure the cord grip is gripping the cable sleeve;

 make sure that there are no slits in the insulation of the wires.
 This can easily happen when cutting back the sleeve with a sharp knife.